Carrollton Manor

 Carrollton Manor was a 17,000 acre (69 km2) tract of land in Frederick County, Maryland, United States, which extended from the Potomac River on the south, Catoctin Mountain to the west, the Monocacy River to the east, and Ballenger Creek to the north.
-It included the towns of Lime Kiln, Buckeystown, Adamstown, Doubs, Licksville, Tuscarora and Point of Rocks.
+It included the towns of Lime Kiln, Buckeystown, Adamstown, Doubs, Licksville, Tuscarora, and Point of Rocks.

 Charles Carroll of Annapolis granted the entire estate to his son, Charles Carroll of Carrollton.
 It is from this tract of land that he took his title, "Charles Carroll of Carrollton."
 While Charles Carroll of Carrollton never lived on Carrollton Manor, he erected a manor house there, Tuscarora, where he spent a few days or weeks at a time.
 The eldest daughter of Charles Carroll of Carrollton married Richard Caton and was the mother of the "three American graces" who married British noble men: the eldest, Marianne, marrying the Marquess Wellesley, K.G., a brother of the 1st Duke of Wellington; the second, Louisa Catherine, first to Sir Felton Hervey-Bathurst, 1st Baronet and later the 7th Duke of Leeds; and the third, Elizabeth, the 8th Lord Stafford.
 These titled ladies continued for years to retain possession of portions of the manor and to collect large rental revenue from the estate's many fertile farms.
 The manor house was the home of his favorite granddaughter, Marianne Caton, and her husband, Robert Patterson.

 The house is a two-story house of Federal architecture, built of native limestone circa 1820, situated in Adamstown, Maryland.
 Originally the house had 14 rooms; more were added later until there were 21.
-The walls are twenty-four inches thick, the floors are oak and many doors still have the original latches.
+The walls are twenty-four inches thick, the floors are oak, and many doors still have the original latches.
 Partitions through most of the house are solid brick.
 Beyond the wide front door is a rectangular reception hall with access to the rooms.
 There are twin drawing rooms and a stairway that sweeps from the basement to the attic.
-Each room has its own fireplace.
+Each room has its fireplace.
 The manor house was listed on the National Register of Historic Places in 1997.